-- 2.52 Paragraphs 2.53 to 2.55 are supplementary to certain statutory or regulatory provisions that prohibit directors of entities from being appointed as their auditor. - 2.53 The firm or a partner or member of staff of the firm shall not accept appointment or perform a role: - (a) as an officer or member of the board of directors of an entity relevant to an engagement of the firm; - (b) as a member of any subcommittee of that board; or - (c) in such a position in an entity which holds directly or indirectly more than 20% of the voting rights in the entity relevant to an engagement, or in an entity in which the entity relevant to such an engagement holds directly or indirectly more than 20% of the voting rights. - 2.54 Where a covered person becomes aware that a person closely associated with them, or a close family member, holds a position described in paragraph 2.53, the firm shall take appropriate steps to ensure that the relevant person is excluded from any role in which they would be a covered person. - 2.55 Where a partner or member of staff of the firm, but who is not a covered person, becomes aware that a person closely associated with them, or a close family member, holds a position described in paragraph 2.53, that individual shall report that fact to the engagement partner, who shall evaluate whether the relationship would compromise independence.
-If the engagement partner concludes that independence may be compromised, they shall consult with the Ethics Partner/Function to determine whether appropriate safeguards exist.
-If no such safeguards exist, the firm shall withdraw from the engagement.
+- 2.52 Paragraphs 2.53 to 2.55 are supplementary to certain statutory or regulatory provisions that prohibit directors of entities from being appointed as their auditor.31 - 2.53 The firm or a partner or member of staff of the firm shall not accept appointment or perform a role: - (a) as an officer32 or member of the board of directors of an entity relevant to an engagement of the firm; - (b) as a member of any subcommittee of that board; or - (c) in such a position in an entity which holds directly or indirectly more than 20% of the voting rights in the entity relevant to an engagement, or in an entity in which the entity relevant to such an engagement holds directly or indirectly more than 20% of the voting rights.

-&lt;sup>30 For example, in the case of limited companies and certain other organisations, section 1214 of the Companies Act 2006 contains detailed provisions.
+31 For example, in the case of limited companies and certain other organisations, section 1214 of the Companies Act 2006 contains detailed provisions.

-&lt;sup>31 As defined in Section 1173 of the Companies Act 2006 as including a director, manager or secretary.
+32 As defined in Section 1173 of the Companies Act 2006 as including a director, manager or secretary.